nolauren/labs/topicmodeling.md

 bin/mallet import-dir --input amstudiestxt/ --output texts.mallet  --token-regex '\p{L}[\p{L}\p{P}]*\p{L}' --keep-sequence --remove-stopwords
 ```

-2. The second step is to “Train topics” on file you created during the import process.
+3. The third step is to “Train topics” on file you created during the import process.
 The result will be a list of unlabeled topics, expressed by their significant, or characteristic, words

 If you’re using your own data: